mCRL2org/mCRL2/doc/sphinx/source/developer_manual/packaging.rst

 Create the DMG-installer::

-  $ cpack -G PackageMaker
+  $ cpack -G DragNDrop

-Upload the installer that has been generated to ``http://www.mcrl2.org/download/release``.
+Upload the disk image that has been generated to ``http://www.mcrl2.org/download/release``.

 Checking the installers